Skip to Content

 SBMI Horizontal Logo

-Dr. Zheng's current translational research involves the development of novel data mining methods to extract information from the biomedical literature for novel therapeutic strategies against cancer, Alzheimer's disease, and other chronic diseases.
-Dr. Zheng serves on the editorial board of two bioinformatics journals, and his research is currently supported by the NIH, DoD, and the Cancer Prevention and Research Institute of Texas.
+His current research focuses on AI-driven integrative modeling and data mining to advance therapeutic discovery and treatment response prediction in cancer, Alzheimer’s disease, and other chronic conditions.
+Dr. Zheng serves on the editorial boards of three bioinformatics journals and is supported by the NIH, DoD, and the Cancer Prevention and Research Institute of Texas.

 Education